 Our school has been running since 1996.
-So far 1587 students (878 girls and 705 boys) have passed out from our school.
-For various socio-economic reasons the drop out rate like most rural areas in the country is very high.
-With constant encouragement and child friendly approach we have been trying to persuade children, especially the girls to continue their education at least up to 8th standard and possibly even further.
-Ten students have graduated from our school in last two years.
+So far about 1600 students (900 girls and 700 boys) have graduated from our school.
+With constant encouragement and child friendly approach we have been trying to persuade children, especially the girls to continue their education at least up to 12th standard and possibly even further.
+Ten students from our school have successfully finished their first college degree.
 The number could have been higher, if the school was in an urban area.
 Seven of them are continuing education in the neighboring higher secondary school; two boys have started to work; most girls are doing household work.
 We are giving scholarship to three girls for their studies after they have passed out from our school after 8th standard.
 Some of these students are very bright and are keen to study further.
 We will try to support them till whatever stage they are willing to go.
-Some of them may get absorbed in Jagriti activities (press, teaching, computers, marketing etc.) in future. \
+Some of them may get absorbed in Jagriti activities (press, teaching, computers, marketing etc.) in future.
+There are some that have gone on to higher studies, - B.E, BSc, etc. For various socio-economic reasons the drop out rate like most rural areas in the country is very high.